The Role of Confounders and Linearity in Ecological Inference: A Reassessment: Confounding and Linearity in Ecological Inference

-In summary, to estimate the key CEF necessary for identification in Proposition~\ref{prp-id}, i.e., \(\E[\bar Y\mid \vb Z, \bar X_{k}=1],\) practitioners should consider running a linear regression of the outcome on a pairwise interaction of each of the \(p\) covariates \(\vb Z_g\) with the \(K\) categories \(\vb X.\) In usual prediction problems, the modeler faces the problem of not knowing how the variables \(\bar{X}\) should enter the regression: for example, whether they should be logged, squared, or binned.
-In ecological inference problems, there is no such ambiguity.
-As long as the set of covariates \(\vb Z\) are sufficient to satisfy CAR and they are fully interacted with \(\bar{X}\), there is no concern for functional form misspecification.
-We consider Eq.~\ref{eq-cef-lin} to be a generalization of Goodman's regression to the case where covariates are included.
+This CEF is fully linear, and so in this case an ordinary least squares regression is an appropriate estimator for these coefficients.
+In other words, to estimate \(\vbg\beta\), regress the outcome on pairwise interactions of each of the \(p\) covariates \(\vb Z_g\) with the \(K\) categories \(\bar{\vb X}\), then generate estimates following Procedure 1.
+Usually, the modeler faces the problem of not knowing how the variables \(\bar{\vb X}\) and \(\vb Z\) should enter the regression: whether they should be logged, squared, binned, or interacted.
+In ecological inference problems, there is no such ambiguity for \(\bar{\vb X}\): it should be fully interacted with \(\vb Z\) and enter the regression linearly.

+We consider Eq.~\ref{eq-cef-lin} to be a generalization of Goodman's regression to the case where covariates are included. \footnote{That is, if \(\vb Z_g\) is empty because CCAR holds, then \(f(\vb Z_g)=\vbg\beta\) and Eq.~\ref{eq-cef} exactly expresses Goodman's regression.} Though Eq.~\ref{eq-cef-lin} requires a linear-in-covariates assumption about \(f(\vb Z_g),\) even without it, Eq.~\ref{eq-cef} follows immediately from the CAR assumption alone.